habuka036/wakame-vdc-wiki/Jargon-Dictionary.md

 ### Scheduling

 The decision making process when starting a new instance.
-Deciding things like network to join, mac and ip address to be assigned, which [[HVA|Jargon-Dictionary#HVA]] to use, etc. are referred to as scheduling.
+Deciding things like network to join, MAC and IP address to be assigned, which [[HVA|Jargon-Dictionary#HVA]] to use, etc. are referred to as scheduling.
 Scheduling takes place in Wakame-vdc's [[collector|Jargon-Dictionary#Collector]].

 ### Security Group